-The Superstar team of Brian Michael Bendis and Ivan Reis are back with Superman #12.
+Superman #12 is finally here with a superstar team of Brian Michael Bendis and Ivan Reis.
 The battle rages on in space and I for one have been counting down the days to the arrival of this issue.
 Especially now that the House of El is back to full strength thanks to the return of Supergirl.
 With the sides evening up, I can’t wait to see which way the battle will go.

 Before we jump back in lets checkout the covers.
 Interior artist Ivan Reis has created an epic cover that features Superman, Rogol Zaar and Superboy engaged in combat.
 I love Superman’s pose on this cover.
 Its unique and full of intent.
 Superman’s eyes ablaze with heat vision is always a big plus for me.
 It really gives the sense that Superman is fully running on rage and that is a scary proposition for any opponent.